snps-steve/Offline-Image-Creator/README.md

 6. **Authentication to Iron Bank registry**: If UBI images are required, you will be prompted to enter your Iron Bank username and CLI secret to authenticate.

 7. **Pulling images**: The script pulls the required images from Docker Hub or Iron Bank registry based on your selections.
+Again - for some reason not understood by me, two UBI images are pulled without issue but everything else ends with errors.

 8. **Saving images to tar files**: The pulled images are saved as tar files.